 So, what exactly is SOC 2?
 And what does your business need to know about getting—and staying—compliant?
-Here’s a beginner’s guide.
+We’ve compiled all of the information you need in this beginner’s guide.

 As you might have guessed, SOC 2 isn’t the only SOC around.
-Developed by AICPA, there are two other types of SOC reports.
+The American Institute of Certified Public Accounts, or AICPA, developed two other types of SOC reports.

 SOC 1 is focused on meeting financial standards, and SOC 3 is a high-level, public-facing report with no confidential information.
-When a customer or client requests a SOC report, it’s always good to confirm which one they’re after.
-But if they’re talking about security and data, chances are what they’re looking for is SOC 2, as it is considered the gold standard.
+If you’re asked for a SOC report concerning security and data, it’s safe to assume what they’re looking for is SOC 2.

 With risks rising and awareness about data security at an all-time high, it’s no longer enough to say you have good security practices in place.
 A growing number of companies across a variety of industries are requiring that vendors prove it with a SOC 2 report.

-This means getting your policies and controls in order and tracking your compliance religiously over time, and it applies to any service provider that stores, processes, or transmits customer or client data in the cloud (which is just about all of us, these days).
+This means getting your policies and controls in order and tracking your compliance religiously over time.
+This applies to any service provider that stores, processes, or transmits customer or client data in the cloud—which is just about all of us, these days.

-Now, if you haven’t had a prospective client ask for a report yet, you might be tempted to put the process of compliance off.
-But the reality is that it can take companies months, if not years, to become SOC 2 compliant.
-Not to mention that most SOC 2 report requests are SOC 2 Type 2 report requests, meaning you’re being asked to prove you have stayed compliant over a long period of time (more on this in a minute).
+It’s not exactly a quick process to become SOC 2 compliant either.
+It can take companies months to become SOC 2 compliant, meaning money left on the table for your company.
+Not to mention, most SOC 2 report requests are for SOC 2 Type 2, meaning you’re being asked to prove you have stayed compliant over a long period of time (more on this in a minute).

 Since compliance itself is a process and you’ll need to prove that compliance over time, experts recommend making it a priority now—before you’re asked to provide a report.
-Once a company asks for a report, if you’re not compliant, chances are you’re already way behind the competition.
+The longer you take to become compliant, the further you can fall behind to the competition.

 According to the AICPA standards, security means: